 In regulated environments, instrument changes trigger formal revalidation.
 A single DMM swap can cascade into documentation and qualification work that dwarfs the actual hardware effort.

-S1 Foundry packages an integrated development environment, a production-grade module ecosystem, and a managed runtime into one platform.
-Write your test programs against vendor-neutral interfaces, debug them with live instrument connections, and ship the same binaries to production.
+S1 Foundry is not just an abstraction over vendor APIs.
+It is a complete development and execution platform.
+Write test programs against vendor-neutral interfaces, debug them with live instrument connections, and ship the same binaries to production.

 Pick the path that fits your current setup.
 All three share the same modules, gateway, and operational model.